-Row Summary of Review Department Recommendation change established in floodway definition "Floodway" means the area that has been FEMA maps, or does not meet the established in effective federal emergency the floodway criteria established management agency flood insurance rate criteria set in the in the statute. maps or floodway maps.
-The floodway does SMA.
-Options include not include lands that can reasonably be using the FEMA expected to be protected from flood waters by maps to define the flood control devices maintained by or floodway or use the maintained under license from the federal SMA biological government, the state, or a political definition. subdivision of the state.
-Reconcile definitions in Title 15 and Title 22 for floodways. b.
-Ecology amended SMP Section Mandatory: . rules to clarify that 22.200.100 describes Insert a table listing all streams and lakes comprehensively areas 'in shoreline in shoreline jurisdiction from the 2010
+Row Summary of Review Department Recommendation

+change

+established in floodway definition "Floodway" means the area that has been

+FEMA maps, or does not meet the established in effective federal emergency

+the floodway criteria established management agency flood insurance rate

+criteria set in the in the statute. maps or floodway maps.
+The floodway does

+SMA.
+Options include not include lands that can reasonably be

+using the FEMA expected to be protected from flood waters by

+maps to define the flood control devices maintained by or

+floodway or use the maintained under license from the federal

+SMA biological government, the state, or a political

+definition. subdivision of the state.

+Reconcile definitions in Title 15 and Title

+22 for floodways.

+b.
+Ecology amended SMP Section Mandatory:

+rules to clarify that 22.200.100 describes Insert a table listing all streams and lakes

+comprehensively areas 'in shoreline in shoreline jurisdiction from the 2010

-updated SMPs shall include a list jurisdiction' but the SMP does not Kitsap County Shoreline Inventory and
+updated SMPs jurisdiction' but the Kitsap County Shoreline Inventory and

-Characterization Report (Pgs.
+shall include a list SMP does not Characterization Report (Pgs.
 430-447),

 and map of contain a to 'Appendix A' or Section 22.200.100.A.

 streams and lakes comprehensive list

 in shoreline of waterbodies.
 Per

 jurisdiction.
 County staff several

 lakes and stream

 segments in

 shoreline

 jurisdiction are

 unnamed.

 c.
 Ecology's rule Addressed in 2014 No action necessary.

 listing statutory comprehensive

 exemptions from update.

 the requirement

 for an SDP was

 amended to

 include fish

 habitat

 enhancement

 projects that

-/

--

-include fish habitat
+conform to the

+provisions of RCW

+77.55.181.